maybleMyers/H1111/README.md

 If you need additional installation instructions or information create an issue and I will try to help.
 Also there are alot of settings notes on the musubi github linked above.

-For torch 2.7.0 with cuda 12.8 and windows installation with the included prebuilt sage wheel in powershell:
+For torch 2.7.0 with cuda 12.8, python 3.10 and windows installation with the included prebuilt sage wheel in powershell:
 navigate to your root h1111 directory ie c:/H1111/ then:
-python3.10 -m venv env
+python -m venv env
 env/scripts/activate
 pip install typing-extensions
 pip install torch==2.7.0+cu128 torchvision==0.22.0+cu128 --index-url https://download.pytorch.org/whl/cu128